rd--/blksc3/md/glossary.md

 There is a list of [Small Programs](https://blksc3.rohandrape.net/?e=help/Program/--Small%20Programs--).
 These are programs that can be drawn within the workspace on a _1366×768_ display.
-The _Small Programs_ menu can be selected using the _a_ access key.
+The _Small Programs_ menu can be selected using the _"a"_ access key.

 ## Small Toolbox